Baja California Sur: Etymology

 The first European known to have landed in Baja California was a rebel navigator named Fortún Ximénez, who killed his captain and one of the envoys of Hernán Cortés, Diego de Becerra in his sleep, while he led a revolt and ruined the entire mission.
 Ximénez and the accomplice crewmen still in navigation ruined the sail in the peninsula and were hostile with the Indians due to their collecting giant pearls and because explorers wanted to rape the women.
 This started a brawl with the Indians and Ximénez was murdered.
-The surviving Spanish navigators withdrew to the coast and sailed erratically for several days until they reached the shores of the present-day Jalisco, where they encountered a subaltern of Nuño de Guzmán, who personally did not like Cortés, and requisitioned the ship and took them prisoner reporting mistakenly that the peninsula was an island and starting its initial European misconception as an island.
-After three attempts by Hernán Cortés to colonize the area for Spain, included one mission commanded by himself, someone who also personally did not like Cortés and a writer of the time cited as "Alarcón", started calling the region as "California", a mythical island described in the popular novel of the time Las Sergas de Esplandián as a mock against Cortés, creating the tradition of name as it the region.
-The name California applied to this peninsula along with the areas now known as the state of California and part of the state of Arizona in the United States.
+The surviving Spanish navigators withdrew to the coast and sailed erratically for several days until they reached the shores of the present-day Jalisco, where they encountered a subaltern of Nuño de Guzmán, who disliked Cortés.
+He requisitioned the ship, took them prisoner, and reported mistakenly that the peninsula was an island, starting this initial European misconception.
+After three attempts by Hernán Cortés to colonize the area for Spain, including one mission he commanded himself, a contemporary writer cited as "Alarcón" started calling the region "California" (the name of a mythical island in a popular novel of the time, Las Sergas de Esplandián) in mockery of Cortés.
+The name "California" came to be applied to this peninsula along with the areas in the United States now known as the state of California and part of the state of Arizona.

-In 1888, in order to manage the mining in the region, the federal government under Porfirio Diaz divided the peninsula in north and south, creating a federal territory named El Territorio Sur de Baja California (South Territory of Lower California) and the territory became a state on 8 October 1974, named after the peninsula on which it is found, Baja (Lower) California, with the term "Sur" meaning "south".
+In 1888, to manage mining in the region, the federal government under Porfirio Diaz divided the peninsula into two federal territories.
+The southern territory was named El Territorio Sur de Baja California (South Territory of Lower California).
+It became the State of Baja California Sur on 8 October 1974.